make-all/tuya-local/custom_components/tuya_local/devices/README.md

 ### `unit`

-*Optional. default="C" for temperature dps on climate devices, None for sensors.*
+*Optional, default="C" for temperature dps on climate devices.*

 For temperature dps, some devices will use Fahrenhiet.
 This needs to be indicated back to HomeAssistant by defining `unit` as "F".
 For sensor